jupyter/docker-stacks/docs/maintaining/tasks.md

    The image links to the [blockdiag source](http://interactive.blockdiag.com/) used to create it.
 2. PR updates the [Makefile](https://github.com/jupyter/docker-stacks/blob/main/Makefile), which is used to build the stacks in order on GitHub Actions.
 3. Necessary tags/manifests are added for the new image in the [tagging](https://github.com/jupyter/docker-stacks/tree/main/tagging) folder.
-4. A new repository is created in the `jupyter` org on Docker Hub, and it's named after the stack folder in the git repo.
+4. A new repository is created in the `jupyter` org in the Registry, and it's named after the stack folder in the git repo.
 5. Grant the `stacks` team permission to write to this repo.

 ## Adding a New Maintainer Account

 1. Visit <https://hub.docker.com/orgs/jupyter/teams/stacks/members>
-2. Add the maintainer's Docker Hub username.
+2. Add the maintainer's username.
 3. Visit <https://github.com/orgs/jupyter/teams/docker-image-maintainers/members>
 4. Add the maintainer's GitHub username.